jkulawik/ServiceChecker/README.md

 Launch the tool (`main.py`) and follow the command line hints.

+### Configuration

+You can edit certain parameters (the port scan list, most importantly) in the `config.py` file.
+The program might need a restart to register changes in that file.

+Open it for more data, each parameter is commented.

 ### Using the Shodan look-up

 If you wish to use the Shodan check, follow these steps to add a Shodan API key.
 The other functionalities can work without the key.